basho/basho_docs/content/riak/kv/3.0.3/using/security/basics.md

 If you'd like to remove a user, use the `del-user` command:

 ```
-riak-admin security del-user riakuser
+riak admin security del-user riakuser
 ```

 For groups, use the `del-group` command:

 ```
-riak-admin security del-group admin
+riak admin security del-group admin
 ```

 ### Adding or Deleting Multiple Users

-The `riak-admin security` command does not currently allow you to add or delete multiple users using a single command.
+The `riak admin security` command does not currently allow you to add or delete multiple users using a single command.
 Instead, they must be added or deleted one by one.